Tell Your Story

 The start of a USAF career!

 My family and I spent 27 years in the Air Force.
 We moved 13 times.
 We spent our first and several other assignments overseas.
-I was a C-130 pilot, but to get to these assignments we often flew commercial as a family and sometimes my wife and boys flew without me.
-We...
+I was a C-130 pilot, but to get to these assignments, we often flew commercial as a family, and sometimes my wife and boys flew without me....

 Gregory: The start of a USAF career!